Rhetos.ElasticSearch 6.1.0

 }

 For ShortString and LongString properties you can use number of analyzers for populating elastic index.
-You can use any of ElasticSearch built-in analyzers.
+You can use any of OpenSearch or Elasticsearch built-in analyzers.
 There are also two additional analyzers provided:

 • whitespace_lowercase - uses built-in whitespace tokenizer and converts text to lowercase